Skip to main content

 When you create a PrivateLink outbound connection for a planet, it applies to both InsuranceSuite and Integration Apps configured on this planet.

-For details on how to create a PrivateLink connections, see Create an outbound connection.
+For details on how to create PrivateLink connections, see Create an outbound connection.

 Limitations

-Before configuring PrivateLink connections, you need to consider the following limitations:
+Before configuring PrivateLink outbound connections, you need to consider the following limitations:

-• PrivateLink connections can be created when your network and the Guidewire network are in the same AWS region and the Availability Zones (AZ) of the VPCs are the same.
-For details on how to check Availability Zones in Cloud Console, see Check infrastructure information.
+• PrivateLink connections can be created when your network and the Guidewire network are in the same AWS region and there's at least one matching Availability Zone (AZ) between the GWCP VPC and your PrivateLink endpoint service.
+For details on how to check Availability Zones, see Check infrastructure information.

-• You can use up to 3 unique PrivateLink endpoint services for non-production (development) star systems.
+• You can use up to three unique PrivateLink endpoint services for each star system.

 • For each planet, you can create up to 20 connections.